lancedb/lance-graph/README.md

 | two_hop_expand           | 1,000,000 | ~6.16 ms    | ~162 Melem/s       |

 Numbers are illustrative; your hardware, compiler, and runtime load will affect results.

+## External Wiki

+For additional documentation, architecture, and examples, see the DeepWiki page: [DeepWiki — lance-graph](https://deepwiki.com/lancedb/lance-graph)